Kingsford to Centennial Park walking & cycling

 Update

-There have been extensive delays and budget impacts due to weather, COVID-19, escalating costs, shortage of workers and design challenges such as stormwater work and tree impacts.
-This has impacted on our program and have changed how the project is delivered.
+We experienced extensive delays and budget impacts due to weather, escalating costs, shortage of workers and design challenges such as stormwater work and tree impacts.
+This impacted on our program and changed how the project was delivered.

 The remaining Section 3 (between Barker St and Sturt St) will be delivered at a later stage.
 Transport and Council will continue to work together to review the design options to deliver this important cycleway, which will provide a safe route for bike riders and enable new connections around the area.